Marquette University Post-Master’s Nursing Certificates and Programs

 It’s also important to note that you must complete one of these certificate programs to work as an advanced practice registered nurse (APRN); these educational experiences are required to sit for certification as an APRN.

-Whether your goal is to help diagnose and treat illnesses or hold a leadership role in healthcare administration, our post-master’s certificates prepare you to sit for the national certification examination that corresponds with your chosen nursing profession.
+Whether your goal is to help diagnose and treat illnesses or hold a leadership role in health care administration, our post-master’s certificates will prepare you to sit for the national certification examination that corresponds with your chosen nursing profession.

 - Acute care nurse practitioner (ACNP) certificate (adult or pediatric): an advanced-practice registered nurse role that is required to deliver hospital-based care.
-An ACNP also diagnoses and treats acute and chronic illness, which includes prescribing medication and focusing on disease prevention.
+An ACNP also diagnoses and treats acute and chronic illness, including prescribing medication and focusing on disease prevention.

-- Primary care nurse practitioner (NP) certificate (adult or pediatric): an advanced-practice registered nurse role that is authorized to examine, diagnose, and treat patients, which includes prescribing medication, outside of a hospital setting.
+- Primary care nurse practitioner (NP) certificate (adult or pediatric): an advanced-practice registered nurse role that is authorized to examine, diagnose, and treat patients, including prescribing medication, outside of a hospital setting.
 Individual state law determines if nurse practitioners can work independently of a physician.

 - Nurse midwifery certificate: an advanced-practice registered nurse role that supports women’s health care needs before, during and after their pregnancies.
-This includes prenatal, postpartum, and newborn care, the tracking of fetal development, and performing physical exams.
+This includes prenatal, postpartum and newborn care, tracking fetal development and performing physical exams.
 They also provide ongoing health care for women within and beyond the childbearing age.